I came across a fable recently that seemed to resonate. It goes like this; According…

-As a coach and Professional Supervisor I’m often asking people to explore where they’re comfortable and then support them in going beyond.
+As a coach and Professional Supervisor I’m often asking people to explore where they’re comfortable and then support them in going beyond their comfort zone.
 Some of my favourite and most rewarding work comes from taking my clients through values lead action towards the person that they most want to be.

 Helping people to choose the way in which they wish to show up both professional and personally.